MaxineXiaoyueMa/ds-notes/docs/notes/git/cheatsheet-git.md

 # Cheatsheet - Git
 **Commonly used git commands**

-## Repository:
+## Repository
 - initialize a git repo:
     1. cd to the directory where we want git to track Changes
-  1. Initialize the repo: `git init`
+    1. initialize the repo: `git init`
 - check the contents of a repository: `git status`
 - remove git from current directory: `rm -rf .git`

-## Tracking:
+## Tracking
-- add file/folder to staging area:`git add file_name`
+- add file/folder to staging area: `git add file_name`
 - remove a file that is not ready for a commit, a.k.a., undo add: `git reset file_name`
 - commit change: `git commit -m "commit message"`
 - rename a file in git:
 `git mv old_file_name new_file_name`
 `git commit -m 'rename file'`